 Parts Availability

+After 10–12 years, many manufacturers stop producing proprietary control boards and branded components — and that cutoff shifts the repair-vs-replace math even when a repair price looks reasonable.
 As appliances age, replacement parts become harder to source.
 After roughly 10–12 years, many manufacturers stop producing proprietary control boards, specific heating elements, and branded components.
 Third-party parts may be available, but quality varies.
 When a repair requires a part that must be custom-sourced from overseas with a 4–6 week lead time, that changes the calculus even if the part price is reasonable.

 A good technician will check parts availability before committing to a repair timeline.
 If parts are unavailable or cost-prohibitive for an older appliance, that information should be shared upfront.